Diabetes Facts & National Diabetes Awareness Month

-At South Coast Medical Group, we’ve noticed the worrying trend of diabetes appearing in more and more patients in our community.
+At South Coast Medical Group OC, we’ve noticed the worrying trend of diabetes appearing in more and more patients in our community.
 That’s why we are proud to support November as National Diabetes Awareness Month.
-Dr. John Cheng, explains more about diabetes and how it impacts the lives of patients:
+South Coast Medical Group OC, explains more about diabetes and how it impacts the lives of patients:

 What causes diabetes?